 The Lumbermen, probably the NFL's most obscure franchise, played one game, a 45-0 loss to the Rochester (N.Y.)
 Jeffersons in the league's formative days.
 And with that, they ceased to exist—unable, or perhaps unwilling, to schedule additional games.

 "This was typical [of the NFL’s early days], teams just came and went," said Chris Willis, head of NFL Films' research library in 2017.
 "Mainly why some of those teams didn't survive in those early days was because it cost money to form a team, pay the players."

 3. New York Yankees (1927-1928)

-When most sports fans hear "1927 New York Yankees," they think of Babe Ruth and Lou Gehrig, who were stars on one of the greatest Major League Baseball teams of all time.
+When most sports fans hear "1927 New York Yankees," they think of Babe Ruth and Lou Gehrig, who starred on one of the greatest Major League Baseball teams of all time.
 But there was another New York Yankees team in town that year—an NFL team featuring one of the game’s best running backs, Red Grange, also known as “The Galloping Ghost.”

-The Yankees became a pro football team as a result of contractual dispute between Grange and the Chicago Bears, and joined the NFL in 1927.
+The Yankees became a pro football team as a result of a contractual dispute between Grange and the Chicago Bears and joined the NFL in 1927.
 Grange was so dominant at the University of Illinois that newspaper columnist Damon Runyon wrote, “This man Red Grange of Illinois is three or four men rolled into one for football purposes.”